-TEP will more than double its wind and solar capacity over the next three years with three new systems that are expected to be completed by 2021:
+TEP will more than double its wind and solar capacity over the next two years with three new systems that are expected to be completed by 2021:

-- A 100 MW solar array paired with a 30 MW battery storage system.
+- A 100-MW solar array paired with a 30 MW battery storage system in Tucson.

 TEP will pursue additional opportunities to add hundreds more megawatts of renewable resources, boosting its total renewable energy portfolio to about 1,200 MW.
 Our 30 by 30 plan will give us enough renewable energy to serve the average annual electric needs of about 350,000 Tucson homes.

 We’re committed to providing safe, reliable, affordable and sustainable service to our community – a community that includes not only our customers, but also our employees, families, neighbors and friends.